PNB MetLife Launches Value Fund: Build Long-Term Wealth Through Value Investing - www.lokmattimes.com

 PNB MetLife Launches Value Fund: Build Long-Term Wealth Through Value Investing

-PNN New Delhi [India], July 21: Value investing is a time-tested investment approach that focuses on identifying fundamentally strong ...
+New Delhi [India], July 21: Value investing is a time-tested investment approach that focuses on identifying fundamentally strong companies ...

 New Delhi [India], July 21: Value investing is a time-tested investment approach that focuses on identifying fundamentally strong companies available at attractive prices.
 By buying into quality businesses that are temporarily undervalued due to factors like market neglect or cyclical downturns, investors aim to benefit as the market eventually corrects the mispricing.